bluesky-social/proposals/0004-oauth/README.md

 - [JWT for Assertion Framework protocol][RFC7523] (For authenticating clients)
 - [Pushed Authorization Requests][RFC9126]

 When a client needs to obtain credentials to interact with a user's PDS, it must initiate an authorization flow with the PDS's Authorization Server (AS).
-In order to determine the AS's authorization metadata, the client must first resolve the PDS's URI from the user's handle (see [ATPROTO]).
+In order to determine the AS's authorization metadata, the client must first resolve the PDS's URI from the user's handle (see [AT Protocol][ATPROTO]).
 Once the PDS URI is known (e.g. `https://pds.example.com`), the [protected resource metadata][DRAFT-OAUTH-RESOURCE-METADATA] document will allow the client to obtain the Authorization Server Issuer from the `authorization_servers` field.
 The [Authorization Server Metadata][RFC8414] endpoint (`<PDS_ORIGIN>/.well-known/oauth-authorization-server`) will allow the client to obtain all the information it needs to initiate an OAuth2 authorization flow (see the [server metadata](#server-metadata) section below).

 Clients do not need to be pre-registered with the Authorization Server.
 Instead, the Authorization Server will dynamically load the [client metadata document][DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT] from the `client_id`, during an authorization request, as described in the [client metadata](#client-metadata) section.
 The client metadata is a JSON file that contains the client's metadata (name, logo, allowed redirect URIs, expected scopes, JWKS, etc.).
 The content of that document is based on the [OAuth 2.0 Dynamic Client Registration Protocol][RFC7591] and [OAuth 2.0 Dynamic Client Registration Management Protocol][RFC7592] specifications.